merenlab/merenlab.org/tutorials/infant-gut/index.md

                      -p PROFILE.db
 ```

-and run the interactive interface again,
+and run the interactive interface again with the same command line,

 ``` bash
  $ anvi-interactive -p PROFILE.db -c CONTIGS.db -A collections.tsv